Stocks routed in Asia, tumble in Europe as markets fear U.S. recession in wake of weaker than expected jobs report

 Shares fell more than three percent in Frankfurt, Germany while the Paris market lost 2.6 percent and London fell 2.3 percent, Agence France-Presse reported.
 The Milan market plunged four percent and Madrid gave up 2.8 percent.

-Darkening the outlook for trading on Wall Street, early Monday the future for the S&P 500 was 2.4% lower and that for the Dow Jones Industrial Average was down 2.6%.
+Darkening the outlook for trading on Wall Street, early Monday futures for the S&P 500 were 2.5% lower and those for the Dow Jones Industrial Average were down 1.6%.

 A report Friday showing hiring by U.S. employers slowed last month by much more than expected has convulsed financial markets, vanquishing the euphoria that had taken the Nikkei to all-times highs of over 42,000 in recent weeks.